fseesink/django-adminlte3-tutorial/readme.md

 app_name = 'TestApp'
 urlpatterns = [
     path('', views.IndexView.as_view(), name='index'),
-...
 ]
 ```

-Since there's just one view, `index.html`, we specify the URL pattern `''` so it's the home/index page.
+Since there's just one view, `index.html`, we specify the URL pattern `''` so it's the home/index page for the TestApp.

 13. Modify the main Django project file `Django-AdminLTE3/TestAdminLTE3/TestAdminLTE3/urls.py` to stitch the TestApp URL patterns into the overall Django project URL patterns: